lyft/cartography/docs/writing-analysis-jobs.md

     SET instance.exposed_internet = true,
         instance.exposed_internet_type = coalesce(instance.exposed_internet_type , []) + 'direct';
     ```
     In the `SET` clause we add `exposed_internet = True` to the instance.
 We also add a field for `exposed_internet_type` to denote what type of internet exposure has occurred here.
-You can read the [documentation for `coalesce`](https://neo4j.com/docs/cypher-manual/current/functions/scalar/#functions-coalesce), but in English this last part says "mark `exposed_internet_type` as `direct` unless this field was already previously defined on this instance.
+You can read the [documentation for `coalesce`](https://neo4j.com/docs/cypher-manual/current/functions/scalar/#functions-coalesce), but in English this last part says "add `direct` to the list of ways this instance is exposed to the internet".

 2. _The EC2 instance has a network interface that is connected to a Security Group that has an IP Rule applied to it that allows inbound traffic from the 0.0.0.0/0 subnet._